ePages-de/epages-devportal/_posts/2020/2020-04-07-how-to-get-a-simple-go-app-in-a-ci-environment.md

 ### Jenkins

-Now let's go on to the jenkins job.
+Now, let's go on to the Jenkins job.
-It is triggered when the developer pushes his changes into the second Gitlab repository using a webhook.
+It is triggered when the developer pushes their changes into the second GitLab repository using a webhook.
 The job is written in [Jenkins job DSL](https://jenkinsci.github.io/job-dsl-plugin/){:target="_blank"} and executed on a separate machine (virtual machine) that was already registered on the Jenkins server.
-It simply checks out the second repository, where the Helm chart is located and executes a single command to install or upgrade the chart inside Kubernetes.
+It checks the second repository, where the Helm chart is located, and executes a single command to install or upgrade the chart inside Kubernetes.

 ```bash
 helm upgrade \
   myapp \